ShuoHe97/dl-apps-fuzzing/README.md

 ## Explaining Test Scripts (Example run in the next section):
-The test driver is inside the dl-fuzzing directory:
+The test driver is inside the /dl-fuzzing directory:
 ```
 cd dl-fuzzing
 ```